 Job interviews are not a one-size-fits-all type of deal.
 In the same way that you want to personalize your cover letter and resume for each new prospective job, you may also consider switching up your interview look.

-For a job at a fashion-forward boutique it might make more sense to adapt your makeup look to fit the current trends, in order to demonstrate your ability to stay on top of what’s hot.
-(Just don't go too over the top -- it's always better to err on the more conservative side when in doubt.)
-For an office position with a much more professional company culture, less "out-there" makeup is definitely a safer bet.
+For a job at a fashion-forward boutique, it might make more sense to adapt your makeup look to fit the current trends, in order to demonstrate your ability to stay on top of what’s hot.
+(Just don’t go too over the top — it’s always better to err on the more conservative side when in doubt.)
+For an office position with much more professional company culture, less “out-there” makeup is definitely a safer bet.